heera/ninja-tables/readme.txt

 Tables form created by NinjaTables is mobile responsive and looks beautiful on any device.

-= I am not technical, can I use weForms? =
+= I am not technical, can I use Ninja Tables? =

 NinjaTables is the most beginner friendly and fastest WordPress Tables plugin available and getting started is so easy!